blay/blay.se/edgeryders.markdown

 the campaign ’’We, the People’’ which specifically dealt with political participation.
 However, mission reports from other campaigns are also relevant, such as ’’Caring for Commons’’, ’’Making a Living’’ and ’’Resilience’’.
-This is an important point, because as we shall see edgeryders do not restrict their political participation to a separate sphere but keep a holistic view on all the whole of their lives.
+This is an important point, because as we shall see, edgeryders do not restrict their political participation to a separate sphere but keep a holistic view on all the whole of their lives.
 In exploring the site I have gone through all the mission reports in ’’We,